 As would be expected, a metanalysis published in the Journal of American Medical Association states: “In our current meta-analysis, statins did not reduce the incidence of cancer or cancer death.”
 JAMA.
 2006; 295: 74-80.

-In 1996, Newman and Tulley published a meticulous review of the links between cancer and statins in a paper titled The Carcinogenity of Lipid-Lowering Drugs in the Journal of American Medical Association.
+In 1996, Newman and Tulley published a meticulous review of the links between cancer and statins in a paper titled The Carcinogenicity of Lipid-Lowering Drugs in the Journal of American Medical Association.
 (JAMA 27 55:60, 1996).
-The CARE trial in particular, resulted in a much higher rate of breast cancer for the women in the treatment group.
+The CARE trial, in particular, resulted in a much higher rate of breast cancer for the women in the treatment group.

 “There is good reason to exercise caution in the use of statin drugs because in the CARE study, breast cancer was indeed more common among those who took the drug than in the control group.
 In the treatment group, twelve women got breast cancer during the trial, whereas only one case in the control group, a difference that is highly significant.”

 This same cancer promotion effect was seen in the PROSPER trial, and most recently in the Japan Lipid Intervention Trial.
 Look at Table 6, and note the Malignancy Relative Risk rates.
 The lower the cholesterol, the worse the risk.